balajirajmohan/servian-demo/README (1).md

 ## Steps to reproduce:

 Login to AWS Console and Create an IAM user with Admin Role.
-Download the .csv Crdentials
+Download the .csv Credentials
-As a Best Practise, I have configured my Acess Key ID and Secret access key as a ENV Variables and added to the path so that it can support my Terraform
+As a Best Practice, I have configured my Access Key ID and Secret access key as a ENV Variables and added to the path so that it can support my Terraform
 Tools Needs to be installed on Local Machine:

 Terraform - https://www.terraform.io/downloads.html -> Windows 64Bit and allow the download. unzip terraform.exe and add the AWS Access Key ID and secret access key to Windows Environment Variables.

 Please follow the below steps for deploying the Jenkins Server Using Terraform:

-From Local Machine, navigate to servian-demo\Terraform\resource Folder folder and follow the below steps to deploy a Private VPC and EC2 to host your Jenkins Server to do the deployments on your behalf.
+From Local Machine, navigate to servian-demo\Terraform\resource Folder and follow the below steps to deploy a Private VPC and EC2 to host your Jenkins Server to do the deployments on your behalf.

 ```
 terraform init
 terraform validate
 terraform plan
 terraform apply --auto-approve
 ```

-From Terraform appply output, Please copy the public ip of EC2 vm and type http://<Server-public-ip> to login to Server with port 8080 to access Jenkins and Install Plugins accordingly.
+From Terraform apply output, Please copy the public ip of EC2 vm and type http://<Server-public-ip> to login to Server with port 8080 to access Jenkins and Install Plugins accordingly.

 # IAM Role for Kubernetes Service Account
  Amazon EKS supports IAM Roles for Service Accounts (IRSA) that allows cluster operators to map AWS IAM Roles to Kubernetes Service Accounts.